Fleet in being: Concept

-This has not made a fleet in being completely irrelevant because there are situations where an enemy is unwilling or unable to attack the fleet in harbour, such as for political reasons.
+This has not made a fleet in being completely irrelevant, because there are situations where an enemy is unwilling or unable to attack the fleet in harbour, such as for political reasons.

-An example of this is during the Falklands Conflict.
+An example of this is during the Falklands War.
 After looking at the alternatives, "The strategy that was accepted for the Argentine Navy [in the 1982 Falklands War] was one of a 'fleet in being' concept ...
 The fleet would not conduct a direct attack; they would only attack when the odds were in their favor.
 Otherwise, they would remain outside any declared British exclusion zones and wait for a target of opportunity."
 The Argentines were not able to make any positive use of their "fleet in being", because the sinking of the ARA General Belgrano by HMS Conqueror showed that the World War II-era cruisers and other assets of the Argentine Navy were vulnerable to attack from contemporary submarines.

-The idea of a "fleet in being" can be generalised to forces other than naval.
+The idea of a "fleet in being" can be generalised to non-naval forces.
 A fortress under siege is essentially an "army in being", which ties up enemy forces without taking the risk of fighting a battle.

 While less developed there are a few similar cases for air forces.
 During the Gulf War, Saddam Hussein used his air force with an operational doctrine analogous to "fleet in being".
 The mere presence of the Iraqi Air Force in hardened bunkers forced the coalition attacking Iraq to act cautiously and to escort its bomber sorties, until the aircraft shelters were found to be vulnerable.

 In all cases the principle is the same.
 As long as a smaller force exists and has the choice to engage or not, the larger force is only able to conduct operations in sufficient strength to destroy the complete smaller force.
 This limits the enemy options significantly, and may even deny actions entirely.
 The closer that the smaller force is to the larger in strength, the more significant the effect will be.